 "For those of you that say ‘this is not what I signed up for’ remember that life is not built for your comfort.
 Life is built by lessons that test you, and push you with every possibility of either demolishing your foundation or reinforcing it!"

 Living In A Blended Family

-Merging, as a blended family, is one of the most challenging tasks a family will ever go through.
-The different opinions are competing, trying to determine where you fit in amongst your new family.
-Figuring out where the borders lie and how to not cross them.
+Merging, as a blended family, can be one of the most challenging tasks a family may ever go through.
+Different opinions may be competing, and you may be trying to determine where you fit in amongst your new family; figuring out where the boundaries lie and how to not cross them.
 Some families are not able to complete the transition without going through therapy or online therapy.
 There is no shame in needing help to make sure your family is working as one unit and not always fighting against each other.
 If you need help, consider reaching out to a licensed professional in your area today.

 With BetterHelp, you can receive individual and couple’s counseling from the comfort of your own home or wherever you have a reliable internet connection.
 As a blended family, you likely have a busy schedule; online therapy is a convenient option, as there is no need to travel to an office and sessions can often be held outside of standard business hours.